 Read More From Levelskip

 Although GW2's weapon-specific skills are an interesting twist, they don't necessarily make the system better.
 Fundamentally, the style of gameplay remains the same.

 Talents or Traits?

 WoW uses a class talent system.
-Talents in Warcraft have evolved a great deal over the years.
+Talents have evolved a great deal over the years.
 In their current incarnation, the talent system consists of a choice between three class-specific talents that become available every 15 levels.

 In GW2, players acquire traits instead of talents.
 Characters receive their first trait point at level 11 and then earn 1 additional point each level, for a total of 70 trait points at level 80.
 Players spend these trait points into trait lines; these points increase the attributes associated with the line, enhance character skills, and unlock the line's minor and major traits.